-Ash, engraver, orphan and presumed illegitimate has always sworn that he'd never allow a child of his to grow up subject to that same stigma, but Verity is utterly opposed to marriage, having watched the way her radical father forwent his principles and used the institution to slowly crush the spirit out of his wife.
-Knowing they can't have any kind of future together, Ash does his best to squash his feelings and slide back into the rhythms of their childhood, attending salons, working with Verity on the family newspaper, and trying to keep her hot headed brother Nate out of prison, or worse.
-Things are only complicated further when Verity comes to him with a business proposition — that he illustrate the dirty novel she proposes to publish in order to save the bookshop's finances, even though getting caught producing obscene materials could mean a prison term for both of them.
+Ash, engraver, orphan, and presumed illegitimate, has always sworn that he'd never allow a child of his to grow up subject to that same stigma, but Verity is utterly opposed to marriage, having watched the way her radical father forwent his principles and used the institution to slowly crush the spirit out of his wife.
+Knowing they can't have any kind of future together, Ash does his best to squash his feelings and slide back into the rhythms of their childhood, attending salons, working with Verity on the family newspaper, and trying to keep her hot-headed brother Nate out of prison, or worse.
+Things are only complicated further when Verity comes to him with a business proposition — that he illustrates the dirty novel she proposes to publish in order to save the bookshop's finances, even though getting caught producing obscene materials could mean a prison term for both of them.

-Unable to say no to Verity, Ash goes ahead, and the two of them go on to utterly fail to keep their hands off each other over wine, lewd engravings, and very good cheese.
-Despite Verity's apprehensions, Ash never asks more from her than she's willing to give, and she finds that relationships can exist on her terms, and enrich her life thoroughly when they do.
+Unable to say no to Verity, Ash accepts, and the two of them go on to utterly fail to keep their hands off each other over wine, lewd engravings, and very good cheese.
+Despite Verity's apprehensions, Ash never asks more from her than she's willing to give, and she finds that relationships can exist on her terms and enrich her life thoroughly when they do.
 However, Ash has a secret poised to ruin everything — far from being illegitimate, he's the true heir to the Duke of Arundel, and if he doesn't want his vile, abusive uncle to claim a seat in parliament, lending his weight to even more unjust laws, he's going to have to step up and claim it himself.
-Verity didn't want to be a wife and she's certainly not going to want to be a Duchess, the aristocracy and its power over the common man being everything she and Ash oppose.
-They'll work it out, of course, it's romance and the happily ever after is guaranteed, but there are a tense handful of chapters, featuring fire, attempted murder, and Verity fearlessly facing down a violent aristocrat twice her size, before they get there.
+Verity didn't want to be a wife, and she's certainly not going to want to be a Duchess, the aristocracy and its power over the common man being everything she and Ash oppose.
+They'll work it out, of course; it's romance, and the happily ever after is guaranteed, but there are a tense handful of chapters involving fire, attempted murder, and Verity fearlessly facing down a violent aristocrat twice her size before they get there.

-Despite staying true to the 19th-century setting, Verity is a shockingly relatable character, especially for bisexual women who've spent any time in leftist or activist circles.
-The fight to reclaim and hold onto herself in the face of unceasing demands for emotional labour and to act as the responsible adult who reigns everyone else in will be very familiar, as will her depressing awareness of how many men quickly lose their principles of equality when it comes to how they treat their wives.
-The nice thing about Ash is that he truly isn't one of those men, he respects Verity's personhood, and her limits, and treats her as an equal rather than a delicate, decorative Other in a way that feels both true to the period and utterly timeless.
+Despite staying true to the 19th-century setting, Verity is a shockingly relatable character, especially for bi women who've spent any time in leftist or activist circles.
+The fight to reclaim and hold onto herself in the face of unceasing demands for emotional labor and to act as the responsible adult who reigns in everyone else will be very familiar, as will her depressing awareness of how many men quickly lose their principles of equality when it comes to how they treat their wives.
+The nice thing about Ash is that he truly isn't one of those men.
+He respects Verity's personhood and her limits and treats her as an equal rather than a delicate, decorative Other in a way that feels both true to the period and utterly timeless.
 He's a gentle, thoughtful, and principled hero without the toxic masculinity we're so often told to find attractive, and that makes him truly appealing.